ada-school/android-retrofit-jwt/README.md

-### Part 1: Define the Storage Interface  and implment the SharedPreferences version:
+### Part 1: Define the Storage Interface  and implment the SharedPreferences version

 1. Create a new packaged called *storage*
-2. Create a new Interface called *Storage* and define the common functionality to store the Token info on the local preferences:
+2. Create a new interface called *Storage* and define the common functionality to store the token info on the local preferences:
    ```kotlin
       interface Storage {